 - Object creation & promotion rate: 132.53 MB/s & 522 KB/s

 Okay, much better: some improvement may be expected from a 30% smaller heap, but not as much as we've seen.
 Most of the GC pauses are under well under 2 seconds, but we have 11 outliers - long Full GC pauses of 2-12 seconds.
 Those are troubling; we'll take a deeper dive into their causes in a second.
-First, let's look at the big picture and at how Jenkins behaves with G1 GC for a second company.
+First, let's look at the big picture and at how Jenkins behaves with G1 GC for a second instance.

 - 24 GB max heap, 24 GB initial heap, 2 GB max metaspace